Sus-Warriors/SusWarriorsPublic/README.md

 # Sus Warriors
-Sus Warriors an app to help doctors be more sustainable in the medicines that they prescribe.
+Sus Warriors is an app to help doctors be more sustainable in the medicines that they prescribe.
 It has a front-facing UI that is supported by a backend and database.

 ## Front End
 A Microsoft PowerApp Canvas project.
 It is supported by flows in Power Automate and connections to a backend server as well as an SQL database.